The Complete Guide to Microdosing Weed

 Even though using marijuana in a fraction of the regular amount rarely results in any significant psychoactive effects, some users prefer to avoid THC altogether.
 There is evidence that tiny portions of cannabidiol may have great benefits.

-Using CBD in this manner may be useful for treating chronic conditions and creating a maintenance schedule for other conditions.
-One study found that taking it in such a manner was effective for treating epilepsy.
+Using CBD in this manner may be useful for treating chronic conditions and establishing a maintenance schedule for other conditions.
+One study found that microdosing CBD was effective for treating epilepsy.
 Regular smaller dosage may decrease the risk, severity, and frequency of epileptic seizures.

 Low CBD portions may also be effective for treating inflammatory conditions like arthritis.
 Instead of dosing when the pain flares, regular use may help reduce the frequency of flares altogether.
 Simply put, regular CBD microdoses may act as preventative medicine for some conditions.

-CBD does not produce a high, but recreational users often note that regular use of cannabidiol throughout the day help create a euphoric, relaxed sensation that can make the stressors of life easier to manage.
+CBD does not produce a high, but recreational users often note that regular use of cannabidiol throughout the day helps to create a euphoric, relaxed sensation that can make the stressors of life easier to manage.

 CBD and THC also have synergistic effects, and many reports claim that they help to level each other out.
 Microdosing them together may be beneficial for some people, but it is important to note that CBD products are often more costly than weed.